Gnomeo/Modded_Isabella/README.md

 # Modded_Isabella
 Resource pack: Isabella II for modded Minecraft

 Modded_Isabella is an expanded resource pack for [Isabella II](http://www.minecraftforum.net/topic/242175-Isabella/) by Bonemouse.
 It adds support for some of the mods I have come to enjoy.
-Currently supporting Minecraft version 1.10.2.
+I'm currently using the FTB Beyond modpack for Minecraft version 1.10.2.
 I also have a separate file for my personal texture tweaks.
 This allows me to change the look of the vanilla textures without needing to change the source every time the main textures update.

 # Helpful links: